ChannexIO/terms_and_conditions/terms_and_conditions.md

 Channex will provide the support and maintenance services for the Products described in the Channex Support Policy (“Support and Maintenance”) during the period for which you have paid the applicable fee.
 Support and Maintenance is subject to the terms of the Channex Support Policy and will be provided at the support level and during the support term specified in your Order.
 The Channex Support Policy may be modified by Channex from time to time to reflect process improvements or changing practices.
 Support and Maintenance for Software includes access to New Releases, if and when available.
 You may use any New Releases that we provide to you during a valid support term in the same way that you use Software, and New Releases are included in the definition of Software in that case.
 “New Releases” are bug fixes, patches, major or minor releases, or any other changes, enhancements, or modifications to the Software that we make generally commercially available.

-## 9. TAM and Training Services.
+## 9. Training Services.

-We will provide Technical Account Manager (TAM) and training services purchased in an Order in accordance with the descriptions and conditions for those services set forth in the Order and the accompanying service descriptions or datasheets (“Ancillary Services”).
+We will provide Technical training for those services set forth in the Order and the accompanying service descriptions or datasheets (“Ancillary Services”).
 Channex shall retain all right, title and interest in and to any materials, deliverables, modifications, derivative works or developments related to any training services we provide (“Training Materials”).
 Any Training Materials provided to you may be used only in connection with the Products subject to the same use restrictions for the Products.
 If applicable, you will reimburse Channex for reasonable travel and lodging expenses as incurred.

 ## 10. Returns and Financial Terms.